skylight-hq/skylight.digital/_projects/cdc_simplereport.md

   </p>

   <p>
-    Our team focused on continually improving the tool by:
+    Our team’s focused on continually improving the tool by:
   </p>

   <ul>